usernameoliver/weak_supervision/README.md

 # Weakly supervised learning on medical images with inaccurate labels
-This repository is a PyTorch implementation of influence function plugged into InceptionV3 models.
-The influence function plug-in can be applied to other deep convolutional neural networks(DCNN) for mislabeled imaging data identification.
+This repository is a PyTorch implementation of influence function applied to InceptionV3 models.
+The influence function plug-in can also be applied to other deep convolutional neural networks(DCNN) for mislabeled imaging data identification.

 ## Setup
 First, install required Python packages with the require.txt in Anaconda Environment.